- Mara Levine‚Äôs Jewels and Harmony is #3 Album on Folk Radio for 2013, #1 for January 2013,

 Layering one harmony line on top of another, she creates rich tapestries of sound and emotion.
 Levine’s version of Bob Franke’s “Straw Against the Chill” with Joe Jencks and her arrangement of Paul Simon’s “Leaves That Are Green” with Gathering Time have been well-received by folk DJs and appear on Jewels and Harmony.

-Jewels and Harmony was the most played album on folk radio in January and also sported the top two songs – "The Dutchman" and "When I Sing With You."
+Jewels and Harmony was the #1 album on folk radio in January 2013 and also had the top two songs – "The Dutchman" and "When I Sing With You."
 Mara was also named top artist for the month.
 This is according to charts compiled by Richard Gillmann from radio playlists submitted to FOLKDJ-L, an electronic discussion group for DJs and others interested in all folk-based music on the radio.
 Si Kahn lends his seasoned and expressive voice to Levine’s moving arrangement of Michael Smith's "The Dutchman" as a duet.
 Says Smith: "You and Si sound great together, and the interpretation is honest and sincere and tuneful... the cello and guitar and voices filled the space beautifully.
 I'm proud to be associated with your work."
 "When I Sing With You," a song that Si Kahn wrote for the album, features singer-songwriter Joe Jencks and folk harmony trio Gathering Time on harmony vocals.

 Building on the success of Mara’s Gems, her 2009 debut, Jewels and Harmony features 15 hand-picked songs that reflect changes we experience and some of life’s journeys and passages.
 The change of seasons, with spring inevitably turning towards winter, mirrors both aging and the disintegration and loss of significant relationships.
 Other songs touch on yearning for meaningful connections that will endure and on themes of hopefulness, rebirth, the support of friends and partners who stand by us, the joy of making music together, and the healing power of music to soothe and keep us connected.